There’s nothing like looking out over stunning snow-capped mountains and breathing in pure Alpine air while gliding down pristine powdery slopes.

-In any season, piste closure is a possibility and can occur for several reasons, including a lack of snow, risk of avalanche and high winds.
+In any season, piste closure is a possibility and can occur for several reasons, including a lack of snow, risk of avalanches and high winds.
 Skiing insurance will help cover the costs of reaching slopes further afield or pay for alternative activities on piste-closure days.

-With wide gentle runs, Arinsal in Andorra is a great place to start.
+With wide, gentle runs, Arinsal in Andorra is a great place to start.
 Geared up for families and new skiers, its green pistes are designed exclusively for beginners.

 For adults and older children, Obergurgl in Austria is ideal.
 As one of the highest ski villages in Europe, it’s the most reliable resort for snow.
 And, with excellent English-speaking instructors and quiet slopes, it’s perfect for beginners and improving intermediates.

 Alpe d’Huez in the French Alps is excellent in a mixed-ability group.
 Its fantastic snow bowl of easy nursery runs and wide-open pistes makes it a perfect place to learn.

 You need travel insurance for any holiday, especially for a skiing break.
 Our winter sports insurance covers you for:

 Whether you’re a skier or snowboarder, there’s plenty of scope to mix things up.
 If you love walking, you might enjoy cross-country or Nordic skiing.
 It’s a great way to explore winter trails, and you can hire cross-country skis from most resorts.

 Mogul skiing – skiing over a series of bumps – is great fun once you’ve got the basics covered.
 If sheer exhilaration is what you’re after, standing atop a mogul run, looking for a line and weaving through the bumps is just the thing.